Premium Grade Chrysocolla Tumbles media thumbnails

 Mineral Chrysocolla (hydrated copper silicate) — usually mixed with quartz, malachite, and other secondary copper minerals

-Color Greenish-blue to intense turquoise with black and brown veins; variable hues per piece
+Color Blue-green to intense turquoise with black and brown veins; variable hues per piece

 Size 23-31 mm diameter; 12-18 g weight per piece